jessecookedesign/100-days-of-code/log.md

 **Today's Progress**: Didn't have much time, again, but ran through more of "JavaScript in 14 Minutes"

 **Thoughts:** This is definitely longer than 14 minutes but it's been extremely helpful!

+### Day 008: May 19, 2019

+**Today's Progress**: Started to rebuild my personal site from scratch.
+Brought in Skeleton.css for a grid system and began building my main nav.

+**Thoughts:** I've tried doing this a few times in the past but time always becomes an issue.
+100 Days of Code might be a good push to get it done!